TOP-Former: A Multi-Agent Transformer Approach for the Team Orienteering Problem: Results

 \subsection{Experimental setup}

-Random datasets of instance problems are generated to train, validate, and test the proposed system.
+To evaluate TOP-Former, both synthetic and real-world datasets were used.
+For the synthetic dataset, several instance problems were generated to train, validate, and test the proposed system.
 The test and validation datasets contain 10,000 instances, whereas the training data is composed of more than a million instances that are randomly generated during every training epoch.
 Each instance problem is determined by the depot location, the set of regions to visit, and the time given to visit the regions and return to the depot.
-The coordinates of the position of the regions and the depot are normalized to facilitate the network comprehension, that is, $x, y, x^s, y^s, x^e, y^e \in [0, 1]$.
-The number of depots is one, which means that every agent must start and end their tours at the same location (i.e., $x^s=x^e; y^s=y^e$).
-The prize associated with each region is fixed at 1 ($p_i = 1, \forall i \in {1, ..., n}$), although other values could be used to indicate node preference.
-For example, a reward sampled from the uniform distribution $p_i \sim \mathcal{U}(0.01, 1)$ or based on the distance to the depot, as proposed in \cite{Fischetti1998}.
+The coordinates of the regions and the depot are normalized to the range [0, 1] to improve network comprehension, ensuring that $x_i, y_i \in [0, 1], i \in \mathcal{V}$.
+The number of depots is one, which means that every agent must start and end their tours at the same location (i.e., $x_0=x_{n+1}; y_0=y_{n+1}$).
+The reward associated with each region is fixed at three different values: a constant value of 1 ($r_i=1, \forall i \in \mathcal{V}'$), a reward sampled from the uniform distribution ($r_i \sim \mathcal{U}(0.01, 1)$), and a reward value based on the distance to the depot, as proposed in \cite{Fischetti1998}.
+Different type of reward values may indicate preference of visiting some nodes over others.

-For the experiments, multiple types of instance problems are considered, including scenarios with $n = \{ 20, 35,$ $50, 75, 100 \}$ nodes solved by fleets of $m = \{ 2, 3, 4, 5 \}$ agents with time limits of $t_{max} = \{ 1.5, 2, 2.5 \}$.
+For the experiments, multiple types of instance problems are considered, including scenarios with $n = \{ 20, 35,$ $50, 75, 100 \}$ nodes solved by fleets of $m = \{ 2, 3, 4, 5 \}$ agents with time limits of $T = \{ 1.5, 2, 2.5 \}$ (the set of values are expanded versions from those used in \cite{Kool2019,Bello2017,Fuertes2023,Sankaran2022}).
 This allows for studying the performance of the system under different environmental conditions.
-Following the experimental setup of other state-of-the-art methods \cite{Bello2016,Kool2019}, three types of instance problems are considered, depending on the number of feasible solutions that can be found: small small ($n=20, m=2$), medium ($n=50, m=3$), and large-sized ($n=100, m=5$) problems.
-Results obtained from this scenario categorization represent the scalability of each algorithm with the number of agents and nodes.
-Besides, the time limit is fixed to $t_{max}=2$ since it represents the most challenging case for the TOP, as explained in \cite{Vansteenwegen2009}.
-Notice also that all the agents share the same constant speed $s$.
+However, for comparison with other state-of-the-art methods, we considered three types of instance problems, depending on the number of feasible solutions that can be found: small ($n=20$, $m=2$), medium ($n \in \{40,60\}$, $m=3$), and large ($n=100$, $m=5$).
+This categorization allows for evaluating the scalability of each algorithm with respect to the number of agents and nodes.
+Moreover, the time limit is fixed to $T=2$ since it represents the most challenging case for the TOP, as explained in \cite{Vansteenwegen2009}.